 8. Use Topical Ointments

-Some of the best popular remedies you can find in the market or online, include Ben-Gay, Arnica Rub, Tiger Balm, Traumeel, and magnesium oil.
+You’ll find a variety of popular remedies available in stores or online, such as Ben-Gay, Arnica Rub, Tiger Balm, Traumeel, and magnesium oil.
 They’re here to help you soothe away that post-run discomfort!

 9. Don’t Stop